henry2004y/minimal_test/_posts/2022-04-01-signal-processing.md

 ## Filtering

 Filtering is critical in signal analysis.
 Real data consist of signals of various frequencies, and we need to separate the them out.
-One commonly used class of filters is the finite impulse response (FIR) filters.
+There are two basic classes of filters: the finite impulse response (FIR) filters, and the infinite impulse response (IIR) filters.

+Unlike what I thought originally, filters are not all based on Fourier transform.

-### High Pass Filtering
+### High Pass Filter

 - Often requires odd number of coefficients for the window.
 [StackOverflow](https://dsp.stackexchange.com/questions/18413/why-the-number-of-filter-coefficients-in-fir-filter-has-to-be-an-odd-number)